dmijatovic/dv4all-wcp/README.md

-# Web components DEMO monorepo
+# Web components monorepo - DEMO

 This monorepo is created to test web components setup with lerna, nuxt, next and plain JS.
 I am developing ideas about project organization and structure.
 What folder structure is handy?
 How monorepo approach works?
 Where LERNA is helpful?

 The components, loaders and utility functions use same namespace `@dv4all`.
 The following location and projects are considered as npm libraries:

-- components: @dv4all/components, represents collection of shared components.
+- `components` (@dv4all/components): represents collection of shared components.
 I am considering spliting this into 2 packages when collection starts including more complex component.
 I will start with basic elements (atoms): button, input, checkbox etc. If I split later I will call basic module `@dv4all/elements`.
-- loaders: @dv4all/loaders, holds various loader components
+- `loaders` (@dv4all/loaders): holds various loader components
-- utils: @dv4all/wcp-utils, this folder holds 2 libraries.
-Note! the second is just for purpose of testing.
-I am expecting to have mutiple utility libraries splitted by functionality.
-Currently I see 2: wcp-utils (web component utility functions) and fs-util (file system utility functions)
+- `utils`: this folder holds 2 libraries.
+Note! the second is just for the purpose of testing.
+I expect to have mutiple utility libraries and split them by functionality.
+Currently I see 2:
+  - wcp-utils (@dv4all/wcp-utils): web component utility functions
+  - fs-util (@dv4all/fs-utils): file system utility functions

+Bundling web components to NPM is not common task.
+I have experienced some problems when creating bundles with rollup.
+I need to read more about it.
+I just found this [article that might be helpful](https://justinfagnani.com/2019/11/01/how-to-publish-web-components-to-npm/).

 ## Development